real estate dispute arbitration in Huntley, Illinois 60142

 Faced with a tough choice, Thomas refused to close under the original terms, triggering a contractual clause that required arbitration to resolve disputes.
 Both parties agreed to engage in arbitration rather than lengthy litigation in the McHenry County arbitration facility.

 The arbitration hearing kicked off in early June 2023, with both sides presenting their cases before a panel of three arbitrators.
 Thomas was represented by attorney Linda Waters, emphasizing the seller’s obligation to disclose known defects and arguing that the undisclosed issues significantly impaired the home's value.
-Susan Reed, with counsel from Michael Graham, maintained that all material facts had been disclosed and that the buyer accepted the property in its current condition.
+Susan Reed, with counsel from the claimant, maintained that all material facts had been disclosed and that the buyer accepted the property in its current condition.

 Key to the dispute was a recent 2022 home inspection commissioned by the Reeds before placing the house on the market, which they claimed showed no major defects.
 However, Thomas’s expert witness—a licensed structural engineer—testified that the damage to the foundation had worsened in the year since that inspection, implying the seller’s knowledge of the evolving issue.